-Early symptoms of foxglove poisoning include nausea, vomiting, diarrhea, abdominal pain, hallucinations and severe headache.
-Depending on the severity of the toxicosis, the victim may later suffer irregular and slow pulse, tremors, various cerebral disturbances, especially of a visual nature, convulsions, and deadly disturbances of the heart.
+Early symptoms of foxglove poisoning include nausea, vomiting, diarrhoea, abdominal pain, hallucinations and severe headache.
+Depending on the severity of the toxicosis, the victim may later suffer irregular and slow pulse, tremors, various cerebral disturbances, especially of a visual nature, convulsions, and deadly disorders of the heart.

 It is believed that Vincent van Gogh‘s “Yellow Period” may have been influenced by digitalis therapy which, at the time, was thought to control seizures.

-This next flower illustration is of the common dandelion.
-The entire dandelion plant, including the leaves, stems, flowers, and roots, is both edible and nutritious.
+The following flower illustration is of the common dandelion.
+The entire dandelion plant is edible and nutritious, including leaves, stems, flowers, and roots.

-The flower petals, along with other ingredients, usually including citrus, are used to make dandelion wine.
+The flower petals and other ingredients, usually citrus, are used to make dandelion wine.
 Its ground, roasted roots can be used as a caffeine-free coffee alternative.
-Also, a favourite drink of my husbands , who grew up in the UK, was the soft drink dandelion and burdock.
+Also, a favourite drink of my husband, who grew up in the UK, was the soft drink dandelion and burdock.
 It is one of the ingredients of root beer.

-The colours with this Art Nouveau botanical illustration are wonderful and subtle.
+The colours of this Art Nouveau botanical illustration are wonderful and subtle.
 I love the blue of the water and the white and pink of the flower.

-This flower grows wild in abundance in the river banks around my home.
-I along with google incorrectly identified it as a thistle.
-However, I was still able to use it for a colourful decoration for my home.
+This flower grows wild in abundance on the river banks around my home.
+I, along with google, incorrectly identified it as a thistle.
+However, I could still use it for a colourful decoration for my home.

 Daffodils are often associated with the first signs of spring in the UK.
 They are also the national flowers of Wales.